Riyasingh-04/E-commerce_Sales_Analysis/README.md

 The **Power BI Dashboard** transforms raw data into interactive visualizations that highlight:

-- **📅 Sales by Month:** Analyze monthly revenue and identify seasonal peaks.
+- **Sales by Month:** Analyze monthly revenue and identify seasonal peaks.
-- **📦 Product Category Insights:** See which product categories perform best.
+- **Product Category Insights:** See which product categories perform best.
-- **⏰ Sales by Time of Day:** Track when customers shop most actively.
+- **Sales by Time of Day:** Track when customers shop most actively.
-- **👥 Customer Behavior:** Understand top customers and repeat buyers.
+- **Customer Behavior:** Understand top customers and repeat buyers.

 The dashboard empowers users to explore data intuitively and make informed, data-driven decisions.